 It is not just the employer that receives the benefits.
 The employee can avail following advantages by working extra

-In order to understand overtime, we need to understand the difference between exempt and non-exempt employees.
+In order to understand overtime, we need to understand the difference between exempt employees and non-exempt employees.
 Exempt employees are employees who are not protected under any labor laws.
 Despite being able to receive promotional benefits, these employees are not entitled to payment for such extra hours.
 Non-exempt employees, however, are protected under the Indian Labor laws and are allowed to work and claim their additional pay.

 The laws include that the maximum working hours mentioned in those acts include the breaks taken by the employees.
 Factories Act, 1948, specifically mentions that any worker must be given a half an hour break in such a way that he should not be working for more than five and a half hours at a stretch.

 As we have read above, many laws advocate double payment to the employees for the extra time worked.
 Keeping that in the psyche, there are two ways of overtime pay calculation mentioned under Indian Law.
-Although the organizations have a payroll guide and have installed automated payroll programs, it doesn’t hurt to know the methods to calculate wages for the additional time served by the employees at the workplace.
+Although the organizations have a guide and have installed automated payroll software, it doesn’t hurt to know the methods to calculate wages for the additional time served by the employees at the workplace.